 - Head Types

-The heart types usually react with emotions, while the head types will react with analysis and intellect, and the body types will react with their instincts or gut feelings.
-Each of these types has a personality type with different motivations, perspectives, and fears involved in each one.
+The heart types usually react with emotions, while the head types will react with analysis and intellect, and the gut types will react with their instincts or “gut” feelings.
+Each Triad includes three personality types with different motivations, perspectives, and fears.

 Taking an Enneagram test can help people understand themselves better.
-If taken in a workplace, HR and management will see each employee’s personality and potential behaviors.
-This can be a huge benefit for everyone involved.
+Using the Enneagram in a workplace environment can help HR and management better understand employee personalities and potential behaviors.
+This insight can be a massive benefit for everyone involved.

 Do Companies Use the Enneagram?